traveltowith

 Tip: Ask the host for a seasonal recommendation to try unique flavors.

-When is the best time to visit Ishibe Alley?
+When is the best time to visit Ishibe Alley (Kyoto, Japan)?

 In spring look for cherry blossoms near the entrance.
 In autumn arrive at dusk to see leaves glowing under lanterns.
 Winter brings fewer crowds and early evening lantern lighting.